cloudxabide/k3s.kubernerdes.lab/Foo/Initial_Setup.md

 # pre-req initial steps

 ## Purpose
-I created this as steps needed to get the nodes with newly installed OS ready for Ansible updates
+I created this as there are steps needed to get the nodes with newly installed OS ready for Ansible updates.

 * Configure SSH keys for nvidia user to all the hosts
 * SSH to host and add Ansible User with home directory not in /home (there is a reason)